Photo: A.Savin / Wikimedia Commons

 FAQ

 Is the Warsaw Old Town really rebuilt?
-Yes — the extraordinary UNESCO World Heritage designation explicitly acknowledges that the Warsaw Old Town is an “almost entirely reconstructed” historic center (the most unusual UNESCO designation in the program’s history: the extraordinary 1980 inclusion specifically for the extraordinary significance of the postwar reconstruction as a cultural act, not for the original authenticity).
-Every building in the Old Town dates from 1945–1980, rebuilt from the extraordinary Bernardo Bellotto paintings and the extraordinary historical photographs and documentation.
-The extraordinary Market Square (Rynek Starego Miasta) and the extraordinary surrounding streets are the finest examples of historical reconstruction in the world — genuinely beautiful despite the extraordinary artificiality of their origin.
+Yes — UNESCO’s World Heritage designation explicitly describes the Warsaw Old Town as an “almost entirely reconstructed” historic center, an unusual designation granted in 1980 for the significance of the postwar reconstruction as a cultural act rather than for original authenticity.
+Every building in the Old Town dates from 1945–1980, rebuilt using Bernardo Bellotto’s paintings alongside historical photographs and documentation.
+The Market Square (Rynek Starego Miasta) and its surrounding streets remain one of the finest examples of historical reconstruction anywhere — genuinely beautiful despite their artificial origin.